dgaydukov/cert-aws/sa/files/sa.md

 This is where you pay your bills, aws automatically charged credit card that you used on sign-up.
 You can:
 * estimate & plan costs with free cost explorer
 * receive alerts if costs exceed some threshold
-* simplify multi-org bill management
+* simplify multi-org billing management
 Cost Allocation Tags (by default all these tags deactivated) - there are 2 types:
 * AWS-generated - first you have to activate tags (by default 13 deactivated tags).
 After aws generate csv report based on active tags
-* User-Defined - tags that you add to your resources.
+* user-defined - tags that you add to your resources.
 After you add tag, you can activate it from console.
 Once tag is activated it can be seen from csv usage report.
 If you have multi-org, and want to get tag-based report, you have to activate tags only from master account
 Budget report - you can configure sending your reports to a list of email for daily/monthly/weekly for all your created budgets
 CUR (Cost and Usage Reports) - after you set it up, billing data would be delivered to s3 bucket.
 You can receive hourly/daily/monthly report of usage.